noahrubin989/Azure-Recognise-and-Synthesise-Speech/README.md

 ---

 ## Project Overview
 This script automatically converts your audio recordings into written text using Azure's speech service.
 Simply place your `.wav` files in the `audio_files` folder, and the script will process them for you.
 Transcribed text files will then appear in the `text_files` folder, making it easy to review and share the results.
+The audio files have been sourced from [this link](https://www.cs.uic.edu/~i101/SoundFiles/)

 ---